aymenhamrouni/aymenhamrouni.github.io/_pages/publications.md

-The following represents my talkmap.
-It represents the places I have been to present and discuss my projects and research work.
+The following is my talkmap.
+It shows the places I have been to present and discuss my projects and research work.
 <iframe src="/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>